mlyzy/GREClue/README.md

  ├── FSG: the code of FSG
-     ├──FSG/Defects4J-Multifault: the code of generating Failure Semantic Graphs for a Java programs in Defects4J-Multifault ├──FSG/SIR: the code of generating Failure Semantic Graphs for a C programs in SIR ├── Entropy-based cluster: the code of Entropy-based cluster ├── K-medoids: the code of K-medoids
+     ├──FSG/Defects4J-Multifault: the code of generating Failure Semantic Graphs for a Java programs in Defects4J-Multifault ├──FSG/SIR: the code of generating Failure Semantic Graphs for a C programs in SIR ├── Entropy_based_cluster: the code of Entropy-based cluster ├── K-medoids: the code of K-medoids
 ```
 ## Requirements